Blepharoplasty (Eyelid Surgery)

 What is eyelid surgery?

-Clinically known as blepharoplasty or an eye lift, eyelid surgery removes excess skin and fat, and tightens the underlying muscles as necessary to give the patient a younger, more rested appearance.
+A blepharoplasty or an eye lift, is eyelid surgery that removes excess skin and fat.
+It tightens the underlying muscles as necessary to give the patient a younger, more rested appearance.
 The procedure is popular with both women and men because the signs of aging are so obvious in the eyes.
 Also, the results are very dramatic, yet at the same time subtle.
 Most people don’t realize a person has had eyelid surgery; they only feel as though the person looks somehow younger.